Makina-san's a Love Bot?!

 Makina-san's a Love Bot?! (かくして! マキナさん!!, Kakushite!
 Makina-san!!) is a Japanese manga series written and illustrated by Yoshimi Sato.
 It began serialization on Futabasha's seinen manga magazine Monthly Action in October 2022.
-After the magazine's disbandment in February 2024, it was transferred to the Web Comic Action website in April of the same year.
+After the magazine's disbandment in February 2024, it was transferred to the Web Comic Action website in April of the same year, and ended in December 2025.
 An anime television series adaptation produced by BloomZ aired from April to June 2025.

 Plot

 Eita Akutsu is a shy robot enthusiast who pines for his popular classmate Makina Agatsuma.
 One day, Makina is caught in an apartment bombing.
 She reveals to Eita that she is an advanced lifelike android and instructs him on how to repair her.
 She starts living with him and constantly tries to seduce him.